albertyeh199909/Slack-imitation-group-project/seprinciples.md

 ## Style guidelines:
 For the most part, we referred to the google style guide, making docstrings for classes and non-trivial functions, but we did make some documented changes.

-## Naming:
-Naming of variables followed a strict convention of sticking to the names given in the spec wherever possible.
-However when we had to come up with names we followed the protocol:

 Controversy: